crypto7world/heritage-cli/README.md

 The [`heritage-cli`] project provides a CLI tool to manages Bitcoin wallets.

-It can interact with the [btcherit.com][heritage-wallet-service] service or manage everything locally.
+It can interact with the [btc-heritage.com][heritage-wallet-service] service or manage everything locally.
 On the private keys front, it can either manage them localy, or with the help of a [Ledger](https://www.ledger.com/) hardware-wallet device.

-Here is the basic workflow between the **Bitcoin blockchain**, the [btcherit.com][heritage-wallet-service] service and the [`heritage-cli`]:
+Here is the basic workflow between the **Bitcoin blockchain**, the [btc-heritage.com][heritage-wallet-service] service and the [`heritage-cli`]:

 <div align="center">
     <img src="images/interaction-with-service.png" alt="Workflow">
     <p><i>This PNG can be edited using <a href="https://draw.io">Draw.io</a></i></p>
 </div>

-1. The [btcherit.com][heritage-wallet-service] service synchronize permanently with the Bitcoin blockchain;
+1. The [btc-heritage.com][heritage-wallet-service] service synchronize permanently with the Bitcoin blockchain;
 2. From the service, you can see and manage your wallet, and create new _unsigned transactions_;
 3. The [`heritage-cli`] sign those transactions using your private key(s), preferably managed on a [Ledger](https://www.ledger.com/) device;
 4. From the service, you can broadcast the _signed transactions_.

 If you don't have a [Ledger](https://www.ledger.com/) device, installing the [`heritage-cli`] on an air-gapped computer will give you a very secure setup because your private keys never need to "touch" the Internet, but on the other-hand making transactions is burdensome because you need to transfer them in and out of the air-gapped computer to sign them then broadcast them.

-Another advantage of this setup is that you only have to verify/trust the [`heritage-cli`]: the [btcherit.com][heritage-wallet-service] service does not know your private keys and cannot steal your coin!
+Another advantage of this setup is that you only have to verify/trust the [`heritage-cli`]: the [btc-heritage.com][heritage-wallet-service] service does not know your private keys and cannot steal your coin!

 ### Yeah, but I don't want to depend on an online service at all

-And I understand: the CLI is able to work independently of the service!
+And we understand: the CLI is able to work independently of the service!
 Provide it a custom Bitcoin Core or Electrum node for synchronization, and manage your Heritage wallet entirely on your own!

 Beware though that you _SHOULD_ make sure you understand what are the caveat of this mode of operation, most importantly that you _HAVE TO_ backup your descriptors: it is even more important than to backup you seed.